The-Animonculory/Modding-Resources/ENB Tips.md

 #### What's affecting skin + environment glossiness?
 - Tweak `WETSURFACES`.

-## ENB Tweaking Areas for Consistency
+## ENB Dev Notes
+-Spawn as Khajiit to test imagespace.
 *Tweak for all times and check various weathers, if desired.
 Open up the console and coc to these places.*
 - `whiterunexterior01`.
 - If feeling risqué, `bleakfallsbarrowexterior`, while looking towards Whiterun.